dhanarajappu456/netflix-clone/README.md

 ## Credits

 This project was crafted with ❤️ by Dhanaraj.
-Known as "daan" in the developer community.
+Known as "Daan" in the developer community.

 ---